BLavery/STM32F407VG-Micropython/README.md

 https://github.com/BLavery/STM32F407VG-Arduino
 and especially on how to set boot jumper and reset into dfu (bootloader) mode.

 The DIY board MCU is '407VG.
-This is the same MCU as on the STM32 F4 Discovery board, which has a micropython firmware build.
+This is the same MCU as on the STM32 F4 Discovery board, which already has a micropython firmware build.

 We can load that micropython binary on our DIY board.
 Here is what I did: